wendyyng/codecore_homework/super_team_picker/README.md

 # Super Team Picker

-Super Team Picker is a web application built with Node and Express that allows users to randomly generate teams based on selected methods and quantity.
+Super Team Picker is a web application built with Node and Express that allows users to:
+- Create, edit and delete cohorts
+- Randomly generate teams based on selected methods: team count/ number per team and quantity

 ## Final Product